 What to Consider When Using Essential Oils to Treat a Cough

-In general, essential oils are easy and safe tools to help fight coughs.
-Nothing serious, but there are some rules to keep in mind when using them:
+In general, essential oils are easy and safe tools to help combat coughs.
+Nothing serious, but there are a few rules to keep in mind when using them:

-- Keep the concentration low for a steam bath: Usually, one drop is enough.
-If you need a stronger effect, try two drops, but no more than that, as higher concentrations can be aggressive to the body.
+- Keep the concentration low for a steam bath: Generally, one drop is sufficient.
+If you need a stronger effect, try two drops, but no more than that, as higher concentrations can be harsh on the body.

-- Close your eyes during a steam bath: To avoid eye irritation caused by the oils.
+- Close your eyes during a steam bath: To avoid eye irritation from the oils.

 - Consult your doctor if you are pregnant or breastfeeding.

-- Avoid certain oils if you have chronic health conditions: Avoid using eucalyptus, peppermint, and oregano if you have a chronic health condition, such as asthma or chronic obstructive pulmonary disease; however, frankincense, lemon, and tea tree oil are generally safe.
-Always consult your doctor if you have concerns.
+- Avoid certain oils if you have chronic conditions: Avoid using eucalyptus, peppermint, and oregano if you have a chronic condition such as asthma or chronic obstructive pulmonary disease; however, frankincense, lemon, and tea tree oil are generally safe.
+Always consult your doctor if you have any concerns.

 - Be careful with citrus oils and sun exposure: Citrus oils, such as lemon, can cause irritation or burns if applied to the skin before sun exposure.

-Consider essential oils as a complement to your treatment, not a permanent solution.
-If your cough persists, doesn’t seem to be getting better, or is getting worse, it’s a good idea to see your doctor for evaluation. 😊 This could be a sign of a more serious underlying infection that needs treatment.
+Consider essential oils as a complement to your treatment, not a definitive solution.
+If your cough persists, doesn't seem to be improving, or is worsening, it's a good idea to see your doctor for evaluation.
+This could be a sign of a more serious underlying infection that requires treatment.

 Need an introduction?